How to get the most our of your Surrey Wedding Photographer

 Post Ceremony

 If you’d like a confetti shot on your wedding day now is the best time to do it.
 I can help organise everyone into two lines which will form a path way for you both to walk down.
 It’s a really nice way to arrive into your celebration.
-It usually take 10-15 minutes to shepherd everyone into the right spot.
+It usually take 10-15 minutes to get everyone into the right spot.
 In addition, someone will need to hand out confetti and then we’re good to go.
 Here are some examples:

 Group Photos